-The category of seaweed, or ocean vegetables, includes edible seaweed or algae such as dulse, kelp (including arame, kombu, and wakame), nori, and sea lettuce (Ulva lactuca and various Monostroma).
+Seaweed refers to edible seaweed or macroalgae such as dulse, kelp (including arame, kombu, and wakame), nori, and sea lettuce (Ulva lactuca) and various Monostroma.
+Edible algae are also included in this webpage.
 Generally speaking, seaweed is a good dietary source of calcium, iodine, and fiber.

-Seaweed can be a rich source of carotenoids.
+Some seaweed varieties are also good sources of vitamin A, vitamin B12, vitamin C, vitamin E, vitamin K, manganese, magnesium, selenium, copper, or zinc.
+In addition, seaweed can be a rich source of carotenoids.
 For example, brown seaweeds contain beta-carotene, fucoxanthin, and violaxanthin.
 Some algae are a source of astaxanthin.
 In addition, seaweed contains some unique compounds, such as various fucoidans (found in brown seaweeds), stearidonic acid (brown seaweeds), phlorotannins (kelp), mycosporine-like amino acids and phenolic acid (dulse), all of which have been shown to have anticancer properties in the laboratory.
-Seaweed is also a good dietary source of the lignan enterolactone.
-Various extracts of seaweed have been shown to inhibit the growth of colon and breast cancer cells in the laboratory.

-The evidence that seaweed consumption could reduce the risk of breast cancer is based primarily on studies of brown seaweeds:
+Evidence that seaweed consumption could reduce breast cancer risk is based primarily, but not exclusively, on studies of brown seaweeds:

-• Consumption of brown seaweeds has been shown to favorably alter estrogen metabolism in women.
-Extract of common kelp has been shown to inhibit the binding of estradiol to estrogen receptors and progesterone to the progesterone receptor.
-Bladderwrack (another type of edible kelp) has been found to exert anti-estrogenic effects in pre-menopausal women
+- Consumption of brown seaweeds has been shown to favorably alter estrogen metabolism in women.
+Extract of common kelp has been reported to inhibit the binding of estradiol to estrogen receptors and progesterone to the progesterone receptor.
+Bladderwrack (another type of edible kelp) has also been reported to exert anti-estrogenic effects in pre-menopausal women

-• Specific unique components (fucoidan, fucoxanthin, alginic acid, laminarin) of brown seaweeds have been shown to inhibit cancer proliferation, including triple negative (ER-/PR-/HER2-) cell proliferation.
-However, red seaweeds, which lack these compounds, also inhibit proliferation, suggesting that other compounds found in seaweed may also be important
+- Specific unique components (fucoidan, fucoxanthin, alginic acid, laminarin) of brown seaweeds have been shown to inhibit cancer proliferation, including triple negative (ER-/PR-/HER2-) cell proliferation.
+However, red seaweeds, which lack these compounds, also inhibit proliferation, suggesting that other seaweed compounds may be important

-• Seaweed in the Asian diet may enhance intestinal conversion of phytoestrogens, in particular the production of equol, which could explain some of the breast cancer protective effects of dietary seaweed and soy
+- Seaweed appears to enhance intestinal conversion of phytoestrogens, for example, the production of equol from daidzein.
+This could explain some of the breast cancer protective effects of dietary seaweed and soy in Asian populations with high consumption of both

-• The relatively high iodine content of seaweed may contribute to reduction in risk of breast cancer
+- The relatively high iodine content of seaweed may contribute to reduced breast cancer risk

 Most seaweed is dried after being harvested and must be rehydrated before use.
 Nori is a common seaweed ingredient in sushi.
 Currently, in the U.S., seaweeds are used mainly as a source of gums, gelling compounds and thickeners (such as agar) for use in foods such as ice cream, and some industrial applications.

-Seaweed readily incorporates minerals from the surrounding water; minerals can account for more than one-third of seaweed dry matter.
-While this can make various seaweeds a rich source of beneficial micronutrients, it can also make them a dietary source of heavy metals, including arsenic.
+Seaweed readily incorporates minerals from the surrounding water — minerals can account for more than one-third of seaweed dry matter.
+While this can make some seaweeds a rich source of beneficial micronutrients, it can also make them a dietary source of heavy metals, including arsenic.
 One analysis of dried seaweed samples purchased in London and over the Internet found that some contained unacceptable levels of arsenic.
-On the other hand, one study found that wakame is effective in preventing the absorption and reabsorption of dioxin from the gastrointestinal tract and therefore might be useful in treatment of humans exposed to dioxin.

 Several types of freshwater microalgae, including spirulina and other types of blue-green algae, have been marketed as supplements in the U.S. since the early 1980s.
 Blue-green algae contains phycocyanin and alpha-linolenic acid, both of which have been shown to have chemopreventive activities.
 However, such freshwater algae can also contain concentrated amounts of heavy metals, as well as toxic microcystins, depending on where it is grown.